DeerajNayak10/web-starter-kit-1/README.md

 ## License

-The MIT License (MIT).
+The MIT License (MIT)

-Copyright (c) 2018 JustCoded the IP provided on other devices on your network.
+Copyright (c) 2017 JustCoded the IP provided on other devices on your network